yoichitgy/hugo_yoichitgy/content/post/2015-08-31-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part3-designing-the-model.md

         ]
     }

-It contains an array of image information (`hits`), and the numbers of total images (`total`) and available images (`totalHits`).
-We are going to model the response in Swift.

 ## Model Design Overview

-Our Model is designed to be composed of entities and services.
+We are going to design our Model to be composed of entities and services.
 In short, an entity is a concept or object that exists in a model[^2].
 A service is a stateless operation that does not fit in an entity.

 To decouple ViewModel and Model, and Model and external system, the interfaces are defined by protocols.
 In the diagram below, `ImageSearching` and `Networking` are protocols. `ImageSearch` and `Network` are their implementations conforming the protocols. `ViewModel` accesses `Model` through `ImageSearching` protocol, and its implementation `ImageSearch` accesses the external system through `Networking` protocol.
 The external system raises events with JSON data.
 The data are converted to `ResponseEntity` and `ImageEntity` by `ImageSearch` when the events are propagated to `ViewModel`.